 Whether keynoting a conference, helping build queer disability community, or facilitating an anti-ableism training, Eli brings a poet’s passion for language and an activist’s passion for social justice to his work.

-Eli’s groundbreaking books–Brilliant Imperfection, Exile and Pride, and The Marrow’s Telling–are read by academics and activists alike.
+Eli’s groundbreaking books, including his brand new Unfurl: Survivals, Sorrows, and Dreaming, are read by academics and activists alike.
 They are used frequently in classrooms and passed among friends.

 On a dark stage, Eli stands in front of a microphone, speaking with one arm raised, index finger pointed, mouth open, making an emphatic point.